socek/baelfire/doc/intro.rst

 1.1 What is Baelfire
 --------------------
-Baelfire is a tool for build automatization.
-It can be used instead of GNU Make.
+``Baelfire`` is a tool for build automatization and a task runner.
+It is designed to run developer's envoritment along with starting the developer's servers.
+If was implemented as a replacment for ``makefile`` which was used in many projects.

 1.2 Why reimplement makefile?
 -----------------------------